 Narragansett is a picture-perfect town on the Rhode Island shore that is very popular in the summer months.
-Famous for "The Towers"—the architectural landmark that is all that remains of the once glorious Narragansett Pier Casino designed by McKim, Mead & White—Narragansett makes an ideal home base from which to explore not only these local attractions but the entire Ocean State.
+Famous for "The Towers"—the architectural landmark that is all that remains of the once glorious Narragansett Pier Casino designed by McKim, Mead & White—Narragansett makes an ideal home base from which to explore not only these top 10 local attractions but the entire Ocean State.

 Head to a Beach

-The Narragansett Town Beach is a gem, with soft sand, views of The Towers and vigorous waves perfect for surfing or boogie boarding.
+The Narragansett Town Beach is a gem, with soft sand, views of The Towers, and vigorous waves perfect for surfing or boogie boarding.
 Restaurants are within walking distance, and the daily non-resident fee is a small price to pay for access to a beach that evokes all of the Rhode Island shore's beauty and history.
 It's far from your only option, though.
 Scarborough State Beach in Narragansett is one of the state's most popular destinations, and Roger Wheeler State Beach and Salty Brine State Beach both offer a quieter vibe and calmer surf, so they're well-suited for families with young children.

 Hike to Black Point

-Celebrity Chef Guy Fieri helped put Crazy Burger (144 Boon Street, Narragansett) on the map, and we're crazy about the eclectic menu at this compact eatery, too.
+Celebrity Chef Guy Fieri helped put Crazy Burger (144 Boon Street, Narragansett) on the map, and travelers are crazy about the eclectic menu at this compact eatery, too.
 How often do you find vegan options at a burger joint?
 Or breakfast selections available until 4 p.m.?
 You won't go wrong with a Whassupy Burger and basil lime lemonade.
 Crazy Burger also serves dinner, which means you'll actually be tempted to dine here three times a day.
 The restaurant is BYOBBAM (Bring Your Own Booze, By All Means!), but be aware there is a corkage fee ($5 per dining party or $3 for solo diners).

-Aunt Carrie's (1240 Ocean Road, Narragansett) has been owned by the same family since 1920, when Carrie and Ulysses Cooper decided they needed a permanent stand where they could meet the demands of campers and fishermen for her chowder and clam cakes.
+Aunt Carrie's (1240 Ocean Road, Narragansett) has been owned by the same family since 1920 when Carrie and Ulysses Cooper decided they needed a permanent stand where they could meet the demands of campers and fishermen for her chowder and clam cakes.
 A fourth generation still uses Carrie's corn fritter recipe as the basis for these famous clam cakes, which you can savor indoors or out.